Find Cheap Homeowners Insurance Quotes in Your Area

 - Damage occurred to the basement or property contained within it.

-- In some cases, flooding damage from sewer backup wouldn't be covered.
+- In some cases, flood damage from a sewer backup wouldn't be covered.

 - The flood damage was done to your vehicle.
-You would need comprehensive auto insurance in order to cover this situation.
+You would need comprehensive auto insurance in this situation.

 - Certain detached property features wouldn't be covered by flood insurance.
 These include property such as plants, decks, patios, fences and walkways.

-The average cost of flood insurance in Texas is $595 per year for policies purchased through the NFIP, but rates can vary significantly.
-Depending on several factors — where your house is located, how it's built, the property's elevation and how often you occupy the home — flood insurance rates can range from $200 to more than $2,000.
-In the largest cities in Texas, premium prices range from $468 to $1,117 per year.
+The average cost of flood insurance in Texas is $634 per year for policies purchased through the NFIP, but rates may vary significantly.
+Depending on several factors — where your house is located, how it's built, the property's elevation and how often you occupy the home — flood insurance rates can range from just $65 to more than $10,000.
+In the largest cities in Texas, premiums range from $479 to $1,165 per year.